- Starring

 Rating Summary

-Deep Water marks director Renny Harlin’s second release of 2026, following ‘The Strangers: Chapter 3‘, and also happens to be his second time tackling the shark attack genre after the cult classic, 1999’s ‘Deep Blue Sea.’
-The story here centers around Ben (Eckhart), a middle aged pilot tasked with flying a group of international passengers from Los Angeles to Shanghai.
-After a fire onboard, the plane is forced to make an emergency landing in the middle of the ocean, a place which just happens to be in shark infested waters.
-With little survivors and time running out as the plane debris keeping them afloat slowly begins to sink, the survivors are forced to put their differences aside and work together in hopes to overcome the frenzy of sharks drawn to the wreckage.
+Deep Water sees director Renny Harlin tackle the shark genre for the second time, following the solid cult classic that was 1999’s ‘Deep Blue Sea.’
+This time around, the story centers around Ben (Eckhart), a middle aged pilot responsible for flying a group of international passengers from Los Angeles to Shanghai.
+After a fire onboard forces the plane to make an emergency landing in the middle of the ocean, they just happen to land in an area of the ocean which happen to be in shark infested waters.
+With little survivors and time running out, as the accumulating plane debris keeping them afloat slowly begins to sink, the remaining group are forced to put their differences aside and work together, in the hopes of overcoming the frenzy of sharks drawn to the wreckage.

-All in all, Deep Water is a film that is way better than it has any right to be, and for those who are fans of survival or shark attack thrillers, this one fits the bill, audiences will be treated to a fun time at the movies.
-Nothing more than a fun B-movie, those who can submit to the insanity about to ensue and shut off their brains for 100+ minutes will get a lot of mileage out of this particular effort.
+Deep Water is way better than it has any right to be, and fans of survival thrillers, and shark attack thrillers, the film will make for a fun time at the movies.
+Above all else, it isn’t anything more than your run-of-the-mill fun B-movie, and those who have no problem with shutting off their brains for 100+ minutes will be treated to a great time that they will get a lot of mileage out of.

 If you liked this, please read our other reviews here and don’t forget to follow us on Twitter or Instagram or like us on Facebook.